revsys/django-health-check/docs/src/pages/checks/db.md

 ---

-The `health_check.db` health check verifies that both Django and your database server are both configured properly and functioning properly.
+The `health_check.db` health check verifies that both Django and your database server are both configured and functioning properly.

 ## Settings